 To tell the truth I feel afraid, it was so easy in the crowd

-We are lost from the first breath we gasp, ruled by hypocrisy devious hands
+We are lost from the first breath we gasp, ruled by beliefs that are destined to clash

-The wanderer represents an archetypal figure, commonly found in world literature.
-The brief conversation I had with the beautiful man in the forest, was an epiphany of sorts, which stimulated a series of thought – provoking ideas that are expressed in the following stanzas:
+The traveller represents an archetypal figure, commonly found in world literature.
+The brief conversation I had with him, was an epiphany of sorts, which stimulated a series of thought – provoking ideas, and underlying dynamics that are expressed in the following stanzas:

 ‘All the kings horses and all the kings men…

-THE POWER OF HIDDEN PATTERNS – We are born into power systems that are by nature tribal – they are systems based on power, control and domination
+We are born into power systems that are by nature tribal – they are based on total control and domination.

 In the midst of an astonishing pace of advancing technology, ordinary citizens are often no longer free-thinking and independent individuals.
 They are subject to manipulation by unseen forces that constitute an ‘invisible government,’ which is the true ruling power.
 How have those ‘devious hands’ arisen?
 The answer lies in sociological trends that arose early in the twentieth century, notably championed in the United States by Edward Bernays (1891-1995).